A clear home workstation helps turn the start of the day into a focused routine.

 The unexpected can often derail our best-laid plans.
 Think of the sudden realization of a pending laundry load just as you’re about to hop onto a meeting, or the lure of an unmade lunch when you’re deep into a task.
 Addressing household tasks proactively can be a game-changer for your workday’s flow.

 Do a few household tasks before they interrupt work.
-Plan lunch, clear the desk, start laundry before work or after work rather than in the middle of a focused block.
+Plan lunch and clear the desk.
+Start laundry before work or after work instead of in the middle of a focused block.

 Organize and Prioritize